-- 1. The department chair or designee is responsible for overseeing and coordinating the department's Student Learning Outcome and Assessment (SLO) process. - 2.
-Acts as spokesperson and advocate for the department. - 3.
-Coordinates interviews for associate faculty positions and makes hiring recommendations in accordance with BP/AP 7120-4 and AP 7120-5. - 4.
-Organizes and conducts any department meetings. - 5.
-Responds to pre-requisite challenges. - 6.
-Oversees recruitment for programs. - 7.
-Facilitates department activities (e.g. retreats, workshops, poster sessions, and student conferences). - 8.
-Addresses initial stages of requests for change of grades (after instructors and prior to Academic Senate president). - 9.
-Recommends schedule, schedule growth, cancellations, faculty assignments, and load to the dean. - 10.
-Recommends the hiring of associate faculty, hourly instructional assistants, student workers, and substitute instructors to the dean. - 11.
-Attends department chairs' meetings (four meetings per semester, including up to one retreat per semester), contributes agenda items before the meeting, and disseminates information from the meetings to department members. - 12.
-Orients new full-time and associate faculty to departmental resources. - 13.
-Responds to initial equivalency requests from a discipline perspective.
+- 1. The department chair or designee is responsible for overseeing and coordinating the department's Student Learning Outcome and Assessment (SLO) process. (ongoing) - 2.
+Acts as spokesperson and advocate for the department. (ongoing) - 3.
+Coordinates interviews for associate faculty positions and makes hiring recommendations in accordance with BP/AP 7120-4 and AP 7120-5. (periodic) - 4.
+Organizes and conducts any department meetings. (ongoing) - 5.
+Responds to pre-requisite challenges. (ongoing) - 6.5.
+Oversees recruitment for programs. - 7.6.
+Facilitates department activities (e.g. retreats, workshops, poster sessions, and student conferences). (ongoing) - 8.7.
+Addresses initial stages of requests for change of grades (after instructors and prior to Academic Senate president). (ongoing) - 9.8.
+Recommends schedule, schedule growth, cancellations, faculty assignments, and load to the dean. (ongoing) - 10.9.
+Recommends the hiring of associate faculty, hourly instructional assistants, student workers, and substitute instructors to the dean. (ongoing) - 11.10.
+Attends department chairs' meetings (four meetings per semester, including up to one retreat per semester), contributes agenda items before the meeting, and disseminates information from the meetings to department members. (ongoing) - 12.11.
+Orients new full-time and associate faculty to departmental resources. (ongoing) - 12.
+Responds to initial equivalency requests from a discipline perspective. (ongoing) - 13.
+Provides support for mentoring and development of associate faculty. (ongoing)